makrai/notes/sprugnoli20-italian-opinion-dataset.md

 * MultiEmotions-It: a new linguistic resource for Italian
 * comments to music videos and advertisements posted on YouTube and Facebook
-* manually annotated according to four dimensions: ie,
+* manually annotated according to four dimensions
-  * relatedness, opinion polarity, emotions and sarcasm
+  * ie relatedness, opinion polarity, emotions and sarcasm
   * emotions: we adopted the Plutchik (1980)’s model
     * taking into account both basic and complex emotions, ie dyads
     * Following Plutchik, we take into consideration both the